chalin/code_excerpt_updater/README.md

 ## `<?code-exceprt?>` syntax

 ```
-<?code-excerpt "relative/path/to/fragment/file.ext" arg0="value0"...}
+<?code-excerpt "relative/path/to/fragment/file.ext (opt-region)" arg0="value0"...}
 ```

+The first (unnamed) argument defines a path to a fragment file.
+The argument can optionally name a code fragment region; any spaces in the region name are converted to hyphens.

 Recognized arguments are:
-- `region`, optionally defining a code fragment region name.
+- `region`, a code fragment region name.
-- `indent`, optionally defining the string to be used to indent the code in the code block.
+- `indent-by`, define the number of spaces to be used to indent the code in the code block.
-   By default this argument's value is the empty string.
+   (Default is no indentation.)

 Notes:
 - The `<?code-excerpt?>` instruction can optionally be preceded by an single-line comment token.
 Namely either `//` or `///`.
 - Path, and arguments if given, must be enclosed in double quotes.
-- The <?code-excerpt?> instruction must immediately precede a code block.
+- The `<?code-excerpt?>` instruction must immediately precede a code block.

 ## Code fragment updating